a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Create a shortcut for the system file, set to copy to RAMCard at boot.
 Ensure DeskTop is set to copy to RAMCard on startup.
 Restart DeskTop.
 Verify that the directory is successfully copied.
   * Launch DeskTop.
 Create a shortcut for the system file, set to copy to RAMCard at first use.
 Ensure DeskTop is set to copy to RAMCard on startup.
 Ensure DeskTop is set to launch Shortcuts.
 Quit DeskTop.
 Launch Shortcuts.
 Select the shortcut.
 Verify that the directory is successfully copied.

-* Launch DeskTop, ensure it copies itself to RAMCard. drag a file icon to a same-volume window so it is moved.
+* Launch DeskTop, ensure it copies itself to RAMCard.
+Drag a file icon to a same-volume window so it is moved.
 Configure a shortcut to copy to RAMCard "at first use".
 Invoke the shortcut.
 Verify that the shortcut's files were indeed copied, not moved.

 * Launch DeskTop, ensure it copies itself to RAMCard.
 Configure a shortcut with the target in the root of a volume, and to Copy to RAMCard at first use.
 Quit DeskTop.
 Launch Shortcuts.
 Invoke the shortcut.
 Verify that the copy count goes to zero and doesn't blank out.
 * Launch DeskTop, ensure it copies itself to RAMCard.
 Configure a shortcut with the target in a directory, not the root of a volume, and to Copy to RAMCard at first use.
 Quit DeskTop.
 Launch Shortcuts.
 Invoke the shortcut.
 Verify that the copy count goes to zero and doesn't blank out.